 William joined Watsi on November 6th, 2014.
-Five years ago, William became the 476th member to automatically support a new Watsi patient every month.
-Since then, 5,480 more people have become monthly donors!
-William's most recent donation traveled 8,800 miles to support Oudom, a third grader from Cambodia, to fund nerve repair surgery so he can use his hand again.
+Seven years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+William's most recent donation traveled 8,800 miles to support Rin, a 36-year-old accountant from Cambodia, to fund nerve repair surgery so he can use his hand again.